miloxeon/image-butter/README.md

 - 🛠 Framework-agnostic — works with everything from Knockout.js to Web Components.
 Relies fully on browser API.
 - 👌 Zero-dependency and zero-configuration.

+## Caveats

+There is a [bug in Safari](https://github.com/angular/angular/issues/37440) which will make every transition linear.
+That's a bummer from the design point of view, but everything still works.

 ## Usage

 It's recommended that you use Butter as an external script because it's better to put it into `<head>`, not into `<body>` as usual.
 Butter needs to step in *before* page fully loads.
 So just put it into `head`: